 - Shortcuts are to be migrated as a subsequent migration step, after migrating all relevant documents & permissions.

-- Google Sites, Maps, Forms, Drawings, Jam board and Apps Script files are not migrated.
+- Google Sites, Maps, Forms, Drawings, Jam board, and Apps Script files are not migrated.

-- For some Google proprietary format files (e.g. Docs, Sheets, Slides), Google allows you provide a custom name for a version of the file.
+- For some Google proprietary format files (e.g. Docs, Sheets, Slides), Google allows you to provide a custom name for a version of the file.
 Such version names are not migrated.

 - Metadata limitations:

-- Timestamps for the versions of google proprietary files are not migrated
+- Timestamps for the versions of Google proprietary files are not migrated.

-- Link sharing / Tenant level sharing permissions are not migrated
+- Link sharing / Tenant level sharing permissions are not migrated.

 -